-We cannot fund your student/s if they receive funding from another Commonwealth government grant for participating in the STEM event or activities in this application.
-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Sponsorship Grant or the other Commonwealth grant.
+This grant is not available if you are receiving funding from another Commonwealth Government grant for the same STEM event, activity or competition.
+You may apply for more than one Commonwealth Government grant, but if more than one of your applications is successful then you must choose between the grants.

-Applications can be submitted until the available funding for this grant opportunity is fully subscribed, or by 29 April 2021, whichever occurs earlier.
+Applications can be submitted until the available funding for this grant opportunity is fully subscribed, or by 25 January 2022, whichever occurs earlier.
+We encourage you to submit your application early.